 8 Cotswold countryside pub walks

 This delightful walk leads you through the charmingly English market town of Chipping Campden, around shaded woodlands and past breathtaking views at Dover's Hill.
 During May, beautiful bluebells coat the ground of Lynches Wood making for a truly amazing spectacle.
-The route is around 4 ½ miles but there is a shorter route at 3 miles for those preferring a more leisurely stroll.
+The route is around four and a half miles but there is a shorter route at three miles for those preferring a more leisurely stroll.

 Make a stop at The Fleece Inn at Bretforton, a pub steeped in history and owned by the National Trust since 1977.
 Awarded The Good Pub Guide country pub of the year 2016, you can expect frequently changing local ales on tap and delicious pub grub offering an authentic taste of Worcestershire and its surroundings.

 Belas Knap Long Barrow, Cleeve Common and Winchcombe's Lion Inn

 Part of the Cotswold Way, as you leave Winchcombe, the historic Sudeley Castle sits a mile to the south-east, a beautiful backdrop as you walk up to the Neolithic chambered tomb of Belas Knap and along the Cleeve Common.
 As the highest point in Gloucestershire, once you reach the famous Single Beech and Iron Age fort perched on the 'Cotswold Edge' spectacular views reaching as far as Wales can be seen.